Mellanox/ufm_sdk_3.0/scripts/ufm_devices/README.md

-UFM Devices Action
+UFM Devices
 --------------------------------------------------------

-This plugin is used to run devices action via the UFM APIs.
+This plugin is used to run devices action and get devices data via the UFM APIs.

 Prerequisites